Administrator, School Director

 - Makes needed personnel adjustments, assignments and transfers, approves suspensions, sick leave, and personal leave as outlined in the school’s local administrative guidelines and NICS Administrative Guidelines.
 Dismisses personnel when necessary following local school guidelines, as well as NICS policies and procedures

-- Provides the VPSO and the school community with the necessary information to keep them informed of the progress and activities of the educational program
+- Provides the VPGO and the school community with the necessary information to keep them informed of the progress and activities of the educational program

 - Ensures that school operations properly represent the ministry of NICS as determined by the Board and President of NICS, and to work in harmony, cooperation, and compliance with that leadership and in cooperation with the Home Office